 The smell of this lasted for more than half a day, which is good enough.
 Because ants don't seem to be very active at night.

 Alternatively, you could mix in only water.
 Ants can't swim when they fall into the water.
-Or use some soapy water.
+You could also use some soapy water.
 It could also deter them from getting up to your beloved neonates.

 Way number 3 you can try is: